 More and more job seekers complain they don’t get acknowledgment when they apply for positions with prospective employers.
-It’s disappointing, especially if you’ve done your best to stand out in a crowd when jobs are scarce.
+It’s disappointing, especially if you’ve done your best to stand out in a crowd.

 Worse for you, a significant number of employers use an online tracking system to accept applications and screen out applicants.
 But there are alternatives to applying for jobs online.